DeepLabCutAIResidency/DLC_AI2024/guides/Benchmarking_shuffle_guide.md

 3. Tick *Use an existing data split* option
 ![create_from_existing](<assets/Screenshot 2024-07-29 at 17.09.15.png>)
 4. Click 'View existing shuffles':
     - This is used to view the indices of shuffles that have been created for a project, in order to determine which index is available to assign to a new shuffle.
     - The elements described in this window are:
         - train_fraction: The fraction of the dataset used for training.
         - index: The index of the shuffle.
         - split: The data split for the shuffle.
 The integer value on its own does not hold any meaning, but this "split" value indicates which shuffles have the same split (as their results can then be compared)
         - engine: Whether it's a PyTorch or TensorFlow shuffle
 ![view_existing_sh](<assets/Screenshot 2024-07-29 at 17.10.29.png>)
 5. Choose the index of the training shuffle you want to replicate.
-Let's assume we want to replicate the train-test split from OpenfieldOct30-trainset95shuffle3, in which split: 3 in this case, we insert in the *'From shuffle'* menu
+Let's assume we want to replicate the train-test split from OpenfieldOct30-trainset95shuffle3, in which
+split: 3 in this case, we insert in the *'From shuffle'* menu
 ![choose_existing_index](<assets/Screenshot 2024-07-29 at 17.12.17.png>)
 6. In order to create this new dataset, set the shuffle option to an un-used shuffle (here 4)
 ![choose_new_index](<assets/Screenshot 2024-07-29 at 17.36.44.png>)
 7. Click *'Create training dataset'* and move on to *'train network'*.
 Shuffle should be set to the new shuffle you entered at the previous step (in this case, 4)
 ![create_from_existing](<assets/Screenshot 2024-07-29 at 17.47.10.png>)
 8. If you wish to keep the training attributes identical to your initial TensorFlow model, specifications of the original model can be found in the model folder dlc-models-pytorch > iteration folder (here 0) > shuffle (in this case 3) > train > pytorch_config.yaml.
 Here all parameters of the original model can be found.

 #### In Code

-With the *deeplabcut* module in Python, use the *create_training_dataset_from_existing_split()* method to create new shuffles from existing ones (e.g. TensorFlow shuffles)
+With the *deeplabcut* module in Python, use the *create_training_dataset_from_existing_split()* method to create new shuffles from existing ones (e.g. TensorFlow shuffles).

 Similarly, here we create a new shuffle '4' from the existing shuffle '3'.